mikeobrien/mikeobrien.github.com/_posts/2013-11-9-overriding-dependencies-in-angular-tests.md

 `module()` can be called as many times as you want as show above.

-The other function provided by angular-mocks is `$inject`.
+The other function provided by angular-mocks is `inject`.
 This method injects services registered with the Angular IoC container.
 Here is a common way of using `inject()` in tests:

 ```js
 describe('whatever', function() {